 Pingyao was called Ancient Tao before the dynasties of Qin (221–206 BC) and Han (206 BC – 220 AD).
-According to the Records of Pingyao County, it had been the manor of Yao, who was the king of a union tribe in ancient China.
+According to ‘The Records of Pingyao County’, it had been the location of manor of Yao, who was the king of a union of tribes in ancient China.

-In the Spring and Autumn Period (722-481 BC), Ancient Tao belonged to the Jin Kingdom, and later to the Zhao Kingdom.
-The county system replaced the manor system when the First Emperor of Qin (Qin Shihuang 259-210) unified the whole country.
-Ancient Tao was then set as the county location and its name was changed to Pingtao.
+In the Spring and Autumn Period (771–476 BC), Ancient Tao belonged to the Jin Kingdom, and later to the Zhao Kingdom.
+The county system replaced the manor system when the First Emperor of Qin unified China in 221 BC.
+Ancient Tao was then set as a county town and its name was changed to Pingtao.

-In the early Northern Wei Dynasty (220-2800, Pingtao was renamed Pingyao to avoid the pronunciation Tao, because the emperor of the time was named as Tuoba Tao.
+In the early Northern Wei Dynasty (220–280 AD), Pingtao was renamed Pingyao to avoid the pronunciation “Tao”, because the emperor of the time was named Tuoba Tao.
 According to ancient rules, the name of an emperor, high official, head of a family, or elder of a clan was regarded as taboo by his subjects or juniors.

 The History of Pingyao's City Wall

-According to historical records, in the West Zhou Dynasty (1045–256 BC), the King of Xuan dispatched his general Yin Jiefu to fight invaders of other kingdoms.
-General Yin stationed his troops in the Ancient Tao and constructed a defensive wall there.
+According to historical records, in the Western Zhou Dynasty (1045–256 BC), the King of Xuan dispatched his general Yin Jiefu to fight invaders of other kingdoms.
+General Yin stationed his troops in Ancient Tao and constructed a defensive wall there.

-In the early Ming Dynasty (1368–1644), from the year 1370, the government enlarged and reconstructed the city wall to provide greater space for military purposes.
-In the last 500 years of the Ming and Qing (1644-1911) dynasties, the wall has been reconstructed and repaired 26 times or so, but its basic style and size remained without many changes.
+It wasn’t until the early Ming Dynasty (1368–1644), from the year 1370, that the new government enlarged and reconstructed the city wall to provide greater space for military purposes.
+In the following 500 years of the Ming and Qing (1644–1912) dynasties, the wall was reconstructed and repaired 26 times or more, but its basic style and size remained without many changes.